Coldcard/firmware/docs/security-model.md

 element is in a limited and read-only state until authorized by PIN entry.

 Clearing the secure element is impossible without first entering the correct PIN.
-The Mark 4 COLDCARD (Mk4) introduces several new security features, including a second secure element and Trick PINs which can render stored data unrecoverable, or brick the COLDCARD entirely if necessary, without entering the true authorization PIN (True PIN).
+The Mk4 COLDCARD introduced several new security features, including a second secure element and Trick PINs which can render stored data unrecoverable, or brick the COLDCARD entirely if necessary, without entering the true authorization PIN (True PIN).

+The COLDCARD Q continues with the same security model introduced in Mk4.

 ## Introduction